Katharina of Hanau: Regency

-After Thomas' death, Catherine became the guardian of her children, who were still minors.
-When she remarried, the guardianship and regency of Rieneck were taken up by her brother Reinhard III.
+After Thomas' death in 1431, Catherine became the guardian of her children, who were still minors.
+She ruled as regent for three years.
+When she remarried in 1434, the guardianship and regency of Rieneck were taken up by her brother Reinhard III.

 Countess of Henneberg-Schleusingen

 In 1434, Catherine married Count William II of Henneberg-Schleusingen (14 March 1415 – 8 January 1444 in a hunting accident).
 Catherine and William were engaged on 17 May 1432.
 On 15 June 1432, Catherine renounced her claim on the County of Rieneck, in exchange for 8000 guilders.
 From her husband, she received a dowry of 16000 guilder, which was secured with the district and castle of Mainberg Castle, near Schweinfurt.

 Catherine and William had the following children: